openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ‘relates to’ - there are no rules as to when or why to create a relates link apart from not duplicating an existing “duplicated by”, ‘backported by’, ‘csr for’ or ‘blocked by’ links.
 In general, you should link any other issue that has a bearing on the situation where you feel the related issue should be reviewed in order to have a better understanding of what is going on

 ‘causes’/‘caused by’ - the causes link implies a stronger relationship than relates.
-If an issue B is filed which can be traced back to the fix for issue A then ‘A causes B’ (or ‘B was caused by A’).
-A ‘causes’ link would be added to A if after the integration or release of A it is found that additional work needs to be done.
-This might be that extra work in another area forgotten and needs to be completed or the more common case would be that a fix ‘causes’ a change of behavior (intentional or otherwise).
-For a regression, if you identify the fix that caused it, add a caused-by link to that issue and set the Introduced in Build or Introduced in Version field.
-Whenever looking to backport a fix the developer should look for both ‘blocked by’ and ‘causes’ links in order to understand the set of fixes that should be backported.
-Likewise, if A has already been backported the new causes linked issues will need to be assessed to see if it is important enough to be backported as well.
-On B make sure to set the [Introduced in Build]{.jbs-field} or [Introduced in Version]{.jbs-field} field.
+If an issue B is filed which can be traced back to the fix for issue A then ‘A causes B’ (or ‘B was caused by A’)

 ::: {.note}
 **Note:** If during your investigation of the bug you determine that the issue is in the wrong component, make sure to move it back to the [New]{.jbs-value} state before moving it to the new component, so that it will be picked up by the component's triage team.
 Make sure there is a comment outlining the reason for the move, as explained above.